Ocean Grove, New Jersey: Hurricane Sandy

 In 2012, Hurricane Sandy caused extensive damage in Ocean Grove.
 Over half of the town's boardwalk was destroyed, and the town's fishing pier was significantly damaged.
 Ocean Grove was denied Federal Emergency Management Agency funding because the Camp Meeting Association is a nonprofit organization.
 While nonprofit organizations are eligible to receive FEMA funding, Ocean Grove was denied funding because the boardwalk was classified as being used solely for recreational purposes.
 The town formed a group called "Together" to address storm recovery.
 The group includes the Camp Meeting Association, the chamber of commerce, the homeowners association, the beautification committee, the historic society, the fishing club, and Ocean Grove United, a gay and lesbian group.

-Hurricane repairs are estimated to cost $3.5 million.
+Hurricane repairs were estimated to cost $3.5 million.
 The "Together" campaign raised $1.5 million, including $750,000 for the boardwalk, $100,000 for the roof of the Great Auditorium, and $500,000 for architectural and structural repairs to Thornley Chapel.
-The Camp Meeting Association has appealed FEMA's funding rejection three times.
+The Camp Meeting Association appealed FEMA's funding rejection three times.
 Federal officials also denied the Camp Meeting Association's request for funding in the wake of Hurricane Irene.

 In 2013, members of the gay-rights group Ocean Grove United and the OGCMA joined up to co-sponsor an event aimed at raising funds to rebuild Ocean Grove's hurricane-damaged boardwalk.

-The third appeal by OGCMA to FEMA, supported by some NJ politicians, was accepted.
+The third appeal by OGCMA to FEMA, supported by some New Jersey politicians, was accepted.
 As MaryAnn Spoto elucidated on NJ.com in 2014: "The storm destroyed about a third of Ocean Grove's nearly half-mile of boardwalk....
 FEMA's $2.3 million to Ocean Grove includes $1.13 million for that project as well as money for three other recovery projects."